WangWenhao0716/ISC-Track1-Submission/Test/README.md

 ![The second center cropping](https://github.com/WangWenhao0716/ISC-Track1-Submission/blob/main/Test/aug_2.pdf)

 Selective search: We perform selective search and NMS to find the interested parts of an image.
-Note that selective search is very time-consuming, therefore using multi-cores CPUs manually is highly recommended (Sorry for not developing automatically programes).
+Note that selective search is very time-consuming, therefore using multi-cores CPUs manually is highly recommended (Sorry for not developing automatically programmes).

 Detection: We use Yolo-V5 to detect overlay images.
 The related training and test codes and readme are given in Yolo-V5 Folder.